Australian Military Medical Collective

 AUSTRALIA

 When the New South Wales Naval Brigade was established in 1863, with most of the other colonies following suit, naval uniforms and rank for medical officers (surgeons) and men (Sick Berth staff and POs) followed that of the RN.
 A key consideration, however, for colonial navy officers was not to be mistaken for being RN officers.
-As a volunteer reserve, Naval Brigade officers were identified by a distinctive interlocking 'chain' gold ribbon band on the cuff (the number of bands indicating rank) of all uniform types, and in the case for surgeons having an identifying centre strip of red coloured velvet as illustrated below:
+As a volunteer reserve, Naval Brigade officers were identified by a distinctive interlocking 'chain' gold ribbon band on the cuff of all uniform types (the number of bands indicating rank), and in the case for surgeons having an identifying center strip of red coloured velvet as illustrated below (prefederation officer cuff rank):

 By the end of the 19th century uniforms as we know them now became standardised.
-In 1907, when individual brigades in each State of Australia were disbanded, the Commonwealth Naval Reserve (Militia) was formed, who were all volunteers and was similar to the Royal Navy Reserves.
+In 1907, when individual brigades in each State of Australia were disbanded, the Commonwealth Naval Reserve (Militia) was formed.
+They were all volunteers and were similar to the Royal Navy Reserves.
 In 1911 the existing Commonwealth Naval Forces became the Royal Australian Navy (RAN) and the Commonwealth Naval Reserve became the Royal Australian Naval Reserve (RANR) in 1913.

 After Federation when the Commonwealth Naval Reserve (Militia) was formed in 1907, naval uniforms and ranks for the Medical Branch continued to follow the RN.
 During the 20th century there were small changes caused by economics and war but the RAN during World War 1 and World War 2 still had the same style and rank structure as the Royal Navy.

-The RAN was made up of Permanent Navy (PN), and three Reserve Australian naval forces (RANR, RANR(S), and RANVR, RANR(S).
+The RAN was made up of Permanent Navy (PN), and three Reserve Australian naval forces (RANR(S), RANR, and RANVR).

 In 1973, all three reserve forces amalgamated into a single RANR, with the officer cuff stripes changing to the Permanent Naval (PN) pattern with the same 'R' within the executive curl as the RNR.
 The 'R' was abolished in 1986, leaving RANR officers with the same uniform as PN officers.